St Bernard is primarily a family companion or show dog, beloved for his calm and patient temperament.

 This breed needs daily exercise to stay fit.
 But long daily walks will do, together with opportunities to stretch out and lounge around.

 He loves to romp in the snow, pull a cart, or carry a backpack.
-This gives him purpose.
+This gives him a purpose.

 Companionship is of prime importance to this sociable breed.
 Left alone too much, he becomes dispirited and destructive.

 St Bernards are generally relaxed and accepting of everyone.